rhdevs/intro_to_git/hello.md

-# hello
-My name is Cow.
+My name is Wen Jun.

-I like to play with RHesidents.
+I like to think of girls.

-I think I am a cow.
+I think I am thirsty... and want a drink.